shaymeister/etsu_coursework/README.md

 It will calculate the required amount of ingredients needed to bake x number of cookies.
 With x being defined by the user during the execution of the program

+# Project 1
+- GOAL: Evaluates the following skills:
+1) Use sequential logic to write an algorithm
+2) Create a simple class to do some input from the keyboard, output and simple calculations
+3) Declare and define identifiers of primitive types
+4) Use constant identifiers where appropriate
+5) Request and process input from the keyboard
+6) Perform basic mathematical operations
+7) Display output to the monitor

+# Project 2
+- GOAL: test the student's ability to use the knowledge of Java that they have obtained up to this point in the course: input validation, decision structures, looping structures,and random number generation.

 # RomanNumerals.java
 - GOAL: Practice the use of switch statements
 The purpose this program is to accept an integer from the user and respond with